Ron Purcell: Early life and career

 Purcell was born in Santa Clara, California.
-He studied music at the Los Angeles Conservatory of Music, earning a (Bachelor of Music degree in 1960, and California State University, Northridge, graduating from CSUN (then known as San Fernando Valley State College) with a masters degree in 1970.
+He studied music at the Los Angeles Conservatory of Music, earning a (Bachelor of Music degree in 1960, and California State University, Northridge, graduating from CSUN (then known as San Fernando Valley State College) with a master's degree in 1970.
 Purcell joined the faculty at CSUN in 1971 and taught until his retirement in 2006.
 He produced recordings with Klavier Records and El Maestro Records and published two books and numerous performance editions with Chanterelle, Warner/Chappell (formerly Belwin-Mills) and editions with Mel Bay Publishing Co. including the complete works of Miguel Llobet and works by Laurindo Almeida.
 Purcell wrote many scholarly journal articles, as well as books on Andres Segovia and Vahdah Olcott-Bickford.
 He served as the first president and later as a board member for the Guitar Foundation of America (GFA) and as editor for the American String Teachers Association, Guitar Division, ASTA Journal.
-He was the Chairman of the Board of Directors for the American Guitar Society and Director of the International Guitar Research Archives (IGRA), where he collected thousands of scores and archival materials.
-Purcell was elected Vice President to the Board of Directors for the Augustine Foundation in New York City.
+He was the chairman of the board of directors for the American Guitar Society and director of the International Guitar Research Archives (IGRA), where he collected thousands of scores and archival materials.
+Purcell was elected vice president to the board of directors for the Augustine Foundation in New York City.